topranks/prime_dns_cache/README.md

 - A manual list of sites defined in the 'mysites' var
 - A manual list of domains defined in the 'domains' var
 - A CSV file downloaded from moz.com with the top 500 websites
+- A manual list of top-level-domains to ignore defined in the 'ignore_tlds' var

 For the sites in the manual list and the top 500 CSV it makes a connection to each over HTTP, and gets the resulting HTML.
-It then parses the HTML for any links and adds the domains contained on those links to the 'domains' var.
+If a domain in the top 500 list is under a top-level domain from 'ignore_tlds' it skips it, however.
+For pages downloaded, it parses the HTML looking for links, and adds any domains in those links to the 'domains' list.

 Finally it makes both an A-record and AAAA query for each domain on the resulting domain list.
 It sleeps for 2 seconds between each query to not